koronkowy/koronkowy/README.md

 Current Organizations
 =====================

--   [Defender Fridays](https://info.limacharlie.io/defender-fridays): Defender Fridays is a regularly occuring series on security operations and engineering created by [LimaCharlie](https://limacharlie.io/).
-I am a panelist every week (although I am mostly silent.)
+-   [GreyNoise, Intelligence](https://www.greynoise.io/): I am a [VIP](https://docs.greynoise.io/docs/vip-program)!
+VIPs help GreyNoise get better by participating in product testing programs, providing feedback on current features, participating in sessions such as the “How I Use GreyNoise” video series, and more.

 -   [Scarecrow Video](https://www.scarecrow.com/index.html): Supporting and being a member of the Scarecrow Video, an independently owned non-profit video sales and rental store in Seattle, WA.
 It has over 132,000 titles.